April is Car Care Month

 Do you have any vehicle maintenance tips you didn’t see included?
 Share them on our Facebook or Instagram page.

-Tip: Use WD-40® Specialist® Machine & Engine Degreaser to quickly remove grease, oil, dirt and grime from your vehicle’s engine.
+Tip: Use WD-40® Specialist® Machine & Engine Degreaser to quickly free up grease, oil, dirt and grime from your vehicle’s engine.